Saturday, 16 October 2010 – Thursday, 4 November 2010

-We left for Bourke and arrived and set up at Kidman Camp – great spot to stay, right on the Darling River.
-Unfortunately we couldn’t go on the paddle steamer as the river was in flood.
-We we went to the Back O’ Bourke Exhibition Centre for some outback history!
+We left for Bourke and arrived at Kidman Camp.
+A great spot to stay, right on the Darling River.
+Unfortunately, we couldn’t go on the paddle steamer as the river was in flood.
+We visited the Back O’ Bourke Exhibition Centre for some outback history!

 The plan was to head to Tibooburra then onto Cameron Corner but due to a substantial amount of rain the dirt roads were closed so we had to rethink our route.
 We stayed in Bourke another night and then redirected to Menindee.

-We free camped at Menindee Lakes for the night – very pretty spot.
+We free camped at Menindee Lakes for the night.
+A very pretty spot.

 We went to the caravan park first but then decided on free camping right on the lake.
 We only had the one night here but would love to go back and spend some more time here on another trip.

 Today we skipped across the border to South Australia and had a two night stay in Peterborough before heading up into the Flinders Ranges.

 We had a quiet day with a walk around town and a restful day at camp.

 HELLO FLINDERS RANGES!